-At the date of this Prospectus, the Fund is liable to a registration duty of EUR 75 upon incorporation, or if the Articles of Incorporation are amended and a subscription tax (taxe d'abonnement) of 0.05% per annum, such tax being payable quarterly and calculated on the aggregate net assets of the Fund valued at the end of the relevant calendar quarter, unless a reduced tax rate of 0.01% per annum is applicable.
+At the date of this Prospectus, the Fund is not liable for any Luxembourg tax other than a onceand-for-all tax of EUR 1,200.- that was paid upon incorporation, a registration duty of EUR 75 if the Articles of Incorporation are amended and a subscription tax (taxe d'abonnement) of 0.05% per annum, such tax being payable quarterly and calculated on the aggregate net assets of the Fund valued at the end of the relevant calendar quarter.
+However, a reduced tax rate of 0.01% per annum is applicable where a Sub-fund invests exclusively in money market instruments or deposits with credit institutions, or where the Class of Shares of the Sub-fund are reserved to one or more institutional investors.
+This reduced subscription tax (taxe d'abonnement) rate will apply in respect of Category A, I, J, X and Z provided they fall under the premises listed above.
 Furthermore, some exemptions from subscription tax are available.

 The Fund may be subject to withholding tax on dividends and interest as well as to tax on capital gains in the country of origin of its investments.
 As the Fund itself is exempt from income tax, withholding tax levied at source, if any, may not be creditable/refundable in Luxembourg.
-Whether the Fund may benefit from a double tax treaty concluded by Luxembourg must be analyzed on a case-by-case basis.
+Whether the Fund may benefit from a double tax treaty concluded by Luxembourg must be analysed on a case-by-case basis.
 Indeed, as the Fund is structured as an investment company (as opposed to a mere co-ownership of assets), certain double tax treaties signed by Luxembourg may directly be applicable to Fund.